cultivarium/MicrobeMod/README.md

 Benchmarking results are below, comparing motif accuracy and in a large synthetically constructed test dataset of microbes with increasingly complex methylomes (left), and on comparisons in real data to strains with previously reported motifs from REBASE (right).

+The synthetic dataset is constructed from real methylomes reported in the REBASE database.
+Synthetic genome-wide MethylBED files are generated based on the expected methylation motifs of these strains, and used directly as input.
+For more details on synthetic dataset construction, see `./motif_calling_eval/eval/`.

 We also include here a comparison to nanomotif.
 In our hands, the accuracy of the MicrobeMod v1.5 motif caller slightly outperforms nanomotif in terms of motif accuracy and quality.

 ![MicrobeMod v1.5 benchmarking](./MicrobeMod15_benchmark.png?raw=true)